Spacerat/spacerat.github.io/_posts/2020-05-08-The-value-of-information.md

 Firstly, **the most you should pay for information is the amount you expect to lose if your default decision is wrong.**.
 This is because the most you'll pay for information is whatever you would pay for perfect information, and perfect information cannot cause you to change to a bad decision.

-Secondly, **strive to collect information which is not _potentially misleading_.** When the worst case is that information is useless, you don't have to consider the cost of switching to a bad decision, but when information can mislead you, then you must take into account the cost of being persuaded to make a bad decision.
+Secondly, **strive to collect information which is not _potentially misleading_**.
+When the worst case is that information is useless, you don't have to consider the cost of switching to a bad decision, but when information can mislead you, then you must take into account the cost of being persuaded to make a bad decision.

 It's worth noting that these principles rely on your initial estimates being vaguely correct, or at least honestly representative of how little you know.
 Producing [calibrated estimates] is a skill you can learn (another topic covered by Hubbard in How To Measure Anything).

 Ultimately, these were just simple examples.
-In the real world, there could be many variables at play, and decisions are often on a continuum, not just binary choices, and I hope to cover more complex situations in a future post.
-I wrote this post so that I could feel that I truly understand and believe Hubbard's statements on the value of information, with worked examples to reference, and in that sense it has been a success forme.
+In the real world, there will usually be many variables at play, and decisions are often on a continuum (not just yes/no), so I hope to cover more complex situations in a future post.
+I wrote this post so that I could feel that I truly understand and believe Hubbard's statements on the value of information - with worked examples to reference - and in that sense it has been a success for me.
 I hope there was something interesting in here for you, too!

 [probability mass function]: https://en.wikipedia.org/wiki/Probability_mass_function#Finite